-One of the great things about traveling in Chiapas, Mexico is the chance to experience living Mayan culture but the region is also home to stunning natural beauty, great campsites and a flourishing population of endangered guacamayas (aka scarlet macaws).
+One of the great things about traveling in Chiapas, Mexico is the chance to experience living Mayan culture, but the region is also home to stunning natural beauty, great campsites, and a flourishing population of endangered scarlet macaws.

-The rough road that leads to Las Nubes (the clouds) in Chiapas, Mexico almost got the better of us, but we finally reached this collection of 18 wooden cabins and a nice camping area on the banks of the Santo Domingo River.
+The rough road that leads to the Centro Turistico Las Nubes almost got the better of us, but we finally reached this collection of wooden cabins and a nice camping area on the banks of the Santo Domingo River.
 The river drops here creating a series of rapids and swimming holes which are the main attraction.

-When water levels are normal the water is clear and blue and you can swim in the refreshing pools.
-During our visit we were afraid to even approach the bank and walking across a footbridge over the churning whitewater and tumbling rapids was heart-pounding.
+When water levels are normal, the water is clear and blue and you can swim in the refreshing pools.
+During our visit, however, we were afraid to even approach the bank and walking across a footbridge over the churning whitewater and tumbling rapids was heart-pounding.

-We walked past a few more seemingly-abandoned very large cabins in the jungle on our way up a trail to a dramatic overlook about 300 feet above the river–which felt like a relatively safe distance, at last.
+We walked past a few more seemingly-abandoned very large cabins in the jungle on our way up a trail to a dramatic overlook about 300 feet (100 meters) above the river, which felt like a relatively safe distance, at last.

-We didn’t stay at Las Nubes long, however.
-We were anxious to get to Centro Ecoturistico Las Guacamayas and check out their namesake scarlet macaws (called guacamayas in Spanish).
+We didn’t stay at Las Nubes long.
+We were anxious to get to Centro Ecoturistico Ara Macoa Las Guacamayas and check out their namesake scarlet macaws (called guacamayas in Spanish).
 NOTE: the road to Las Guacamayas was mostly paved and all of it was in good shape (a relief after the bone crusher out to Las Nubes), so don’t be scared off if your guide book talks about a bad dirt road.

 Las Guacamayas was started by locals in the Reforma Agraria village–mostly aging original settlers and descendants of the folks from Oaxaca who were encouraged to move here by the Mexican government in 1976 as a way to populate this border area and work the land.